PVirie/quest/README.md

 | `QUEST_EMBEDDING_API_KEY`    | Embedding service provider API key.
 (Or use provider' own variable)                     | string                                                                      |

 Apart from the above environment variables, you must also include _third-party API_ keys in the `secrets.env` file in order to use their services.

+## Development

+We recommend using [VSCode](https://code.visualstudio.com/) as the IDE for development.
+It has great support for Python and Docker.

+-   To assist pylance, add paths to local install python packages in `.vscode/settings.json`:
+    ```json
+    {
+        "python.analysis.extraPaths": [...]
+    }
+    ```
+    -   We recommend using `.venv` as the default virtual environment directory.
+    -   Note that when building docker, python packages required for the experiment will be installed under `artifacts/pip_modules` directory.
+Except for pytorch, which will be installed in the docker image.
+To fix pylance, either refer to local install pytorch or use virtual environment on top.

 ## To do